ember-nexus/api/docs/api-endpoints/user/post-change-password-old.md

   The required identifier name is returned by the [instance configuration endpoint](/api-endpoints/get-instance-configuration) and in error messages.

+> [!SECURITY]
-!> **Notice regarding passwords**: They can contain any string and will be hashed internally.
-Whitespace at the start or end of the password will **not** be removed, though it is discouraged.
+> **Notice regarding passwords**: They can contain any string and will be hashed internally.
+Whitespace at the start or
+> end of the password will **not** be removed, though it is discouraged.
 No password complexity checks are performed.

 ```json
 {